Métis: Other groups and individuals

 In a 2016 decision, Daniels v Canada (Indian Affairs and Northern Development), the Supreme Court of Canada stated in par.
 17:

-Indigenous elders from the Miꞌkmaq and other First Nations communities in the Eastern part of Canada, along with recognized Métis leaders, do not agree with the settler-colonial perspective, and say that there is no distinct Metis community or culture in the Maritimes or Quebec, and that these newly-formed, "Eastern Metis" groups are not legitimate:
+Indigenous elders from the Miꞌkmaq and other First Nations communities in the Eastern part of Canada, along with recognized Métis leaders, do not agree with this perspective.
+They say that there is no distinct Metis community or culture in the Maritimes or Quebec, and that these newly formed, "Eastern Metis" groups are not legitimate:

 People of mixed blood in the region either integrated into Indigenous communities or assimilated with European newcomers, unlike the distinct Metis People of Louis Riel in Western Canada.

 "When you're looking at the Maritimes and Quebec, the children of intermarriage were accepted by either party, in our case the Mi'kmaq or the Acadian," Mi'kmaw elder and historian Daniel Paul says.
 "There was no such thing as a Metis community here in this region."

 Riel's Métis

-Quoting Riel from Tremaudan's Histoire de la nation métisse dans l'ouest canadien:
+Quoting Louis Riel from Tremaudan's Histoire de la nation métisse dans l'ouest canadien:

 Métis people in Canada

-Métis people in Canada are specific cultural communities who trace their descent to First Nations and European settlers, primarily the French, in the early decades of the colonisation of Canada.
+Métis people in Canada are specific cultural communities who trace their descent to First Nations and European settlers, primarily the French, in the early decades of the colonization of Canada.
 Métis peoples are recognized as one of Canada's Indigenous peoples under the Constitution Act of 1982, along with First Nations and Inuit.
 On April 8, 2014, the Supreme Court of Canada Daniels v Canada appeal held that "Métis and non status Indians are 'Indians' under s.
-91(24)", but excluded the Powley test as the only criterion to determine Metis identity.
+91(24)," but excluded the Powley test as the only criterion to determine Metis identity.

 Canadian Métis represent the majority of people who identify as Métis, although there are a number of Métis in the United States.
 In Canada, the population is 587,545 with 20.5 percent living in Ontario and 19.5 percent in Alberta.
-The Acadians of eastern Canada, some of whom have mixed French and Indigenous origins, are not Métis according to Indian and Northern Affairs Canada and other historic Indigenous communities.
+The Acadians of eastern Canada, some of whom have mixed French and Indigenous origins, are not Métis according to Crown–Indigenous Relations and Northern Affairs Canada and other historic Indigenous communities.
 This viewpoint sees Métis as historically the children of French fur traders and Nehiyaw women of western and west central Canada.

 While the Métis initially developed as the mixed-race descendants of early unions between First Nations and colonial-era European settlers (usually Indigenous women and male French settlers), within generations (particularly in central and western Canada), a distinct Métis culture developed.
-The women in the unions in eastern Canada were usually Algonquin and Ojibwe, and in western Canada they were Saulteaux, Cree, Ojibwe, Nakoda and Dakota/Lakota or of mixed descent from these peoples.
+The women in the unions in eastern Canada were usually Algonquin and Ojibwe, and in western Canada they were Saulteaux, Cree, Ojibwe, Nakoda, and Dakota/Lakota or of mixed descent from these peoples.
 Their unions with European men engaged in the fur trade in the Old Northwest were often of the type known as marriage à la façon du pays ("according to the custom of the country").